Raks-Javac/incubyte_task/README.md

 string_calc_view - displays the logic processed in the view-model

+calc_unit_test.dart - contains the unit test to each function and instance

 ..this calculator , hanldes comma inputted between strings , delimiters, and throws exception for negative integers